 Richard Whitten

-Richard Whitten is Finder’s Money Editor with over seven years of experience covering home loans, property and personal finance.
+Richard Whitten is Finder’s Senior Money Editor, with over eight years of experience covering home loans, credit cards and personal finance.
 He has written for leading finance publications like Yahoo Finance, Money Magazine and Homely, and his expert insights are frequently featured in top media outlets such as the Herald Sun, REA, and news.com.au.
 He also provides expert commentary on television and radio shows nationwide, helping Australians navigate the complexities of mortgages and property ownership.

 Richard has a Graduate Certificate in Communications from Deakin University and a Bachelor’s degree in Education from the University of Sydney.
 He is also fully certified in mortgage broking and finance, holding a Certificate IV in Mortgage Broking (RG 206), as well as Tier 1 Generic Knowledge certification and Tier 2 General Advice Deposit Products RG 146 certifications, which comply with the Australian Securities and Investments Commission (ASIC) standards for finance professionals.
 As a homeowner, he also has firsthand experience of the ins and outs of the mortgage process.